How Many Cpu Coolers Do I Need

 All-In-One Liquid Coolers

-All-in-one (AIO) liquid coolers are a type of liquid cooler that consists of a pre-filled closed loop that includes a pump, radiator, and fan.
-AIO coolers are easier to install than custom liquid cooling solutions but are typically less powerful.
+AIO liquid coolers are pre-filled closed-loop systems including a pump, radiator, and fan.
+Easier to install than custom liquid cooling solutions, they are usually less powerful.

 Fanless Coolers